montekki/www/content/posts/detecting-web-attacks-rnn.md

 is given an anomalous sample it is likely to re-create it with a high degree of error.

-So, basically, autoencoder model consists of two parts: coder and decoder.
-The task of the encoder is to compress the input data into a special representation.
-The task of the decoder part is to learn how to decode correctly from a special representation to the original form.
-If the certain input differs greatly from other data, the decoder can't reconstruct a representation correctly.
+Simply put, an autoencoder model consists of two parts: an encoder and a decoder.
+The task of the encoder is to compress a certain input into a special representation.
+The task of the decoder part is to learn how to decode correctly from this representation to the original form.
+If the certain input differs greatly from other samples, the decoder won't be able to reconstruct the original text correctly.

-That means that the model has never seen the data like this.
+It means that the model has never seen a sample like this.
 So this input is considered as an anomaly.

 ![autoencoder](images/detecting-web-attacks-rnn-02.png)

 *image taken from [What to do when data is missing, Part II](http://curiousily.com/data-science/2017/02/02/what-to-do-when-data-is-missing-part-2.html)*

-Our solution is made up of several parts: model definition, training part, prediction part for setting specific constants and validation.
+Our solution is made up of several parts: model initialization, training, prediction, and validation.

-We avoid explanation of typical code in the [solution](https://github.com/PositiveTechnologies/seq2seq-web-attack-detection) and comment on a few aspects only.
+Most of the code located in the  [repository](https://github.com/PositiveTechnologies/seq2seq-web-attack-detection) is self-explanatory, we will focus on important parts only.

-For working with raw data we made several useful utils.
-The code is really simple and obvious, so, we hid its realization in the baseline and took it to the data folder.

-In the model definition part we define `Seq2Seq` class where in `__init__` method we initialize main model parameters:
+The model is initialized as an instance of the `Seq2Seq` class which has the following constructor arguments:
 ```
 batch_size - the number of samples in a batch
 embed_size - the dimension of embedding space (should be less than vocabulary size)